The State of Illinois Passed It's First Capital Budget in TEN YEARS!

 WHAT YOU CAN DO:

-1) Thank your representative that signed on to the resolution in support of funding in the capital budget for affordable housing.
+1) Thank your representative that signed on to the resolution in support of funding in the capital budget for quality housing.
 Representatives:

 The following links includes list of co-sponsors and contact info: